By river and trail in Lanesboro

-It's a great addition to the 60-mile system, which includes the 18-mile Harmony-Preston Valley State Trail.
+It's a great part of the 60-mile system, which includes the 18-mile Harmony-Preston Valley State Trail.

 The next morning, we were back along the Root River, this time on in-line skates.
 We headed west from the downtown trestle bridge, under which two Amish teen-agers were fishing, and soon were cruising along a quiet corridor lined by Queen Anne's lace.

-Then, having worked up a sweat, we rented tubes from Root River Outfitters and plopped into the river behind the shop, just below the 1868 dam.
+Then, having worked up a sweat, we rented tubes and plopped into the river behind the shop, just below the 1868 dam.

 The water turned our backsides into Popsicles — the South Branch is spring-fed and much colder than the North Branch — and we wondered what we'd let ourselves in for.